 - 1/4 tsp salt

-- Zest one orange and place in a small bowl, reserve for dressing.
+- Zest one orange with a microplane and place in a small bowl, reserve for dressing.

-- Segment the citrus following the detailed instructions above and place segments in a large bowl.
+- Segment the orange and grapefruit following the detailed instructions above and place segments in a large bowl.

-- Squeeze out the remaining citrus juice (in separate bowls) and reserve for dressing.
+- Squeeze the remaining orange and grapefruit juices (in separate bowls) and reserve for dressing.

-- Cut off the fronds and end of the fennel bulb and peel off the outer layer like an onion.
+- Remove the fennel fronds of the fennel bulb and peel off the outer layer like an onion.

 - Using the thinnest setting on a mandoline, or if using a knife, very thinly slice the fennel bulb.